Stratford preparatory science olympiad

 Participants will design, construct, and calibrate a single device capable of launching projectiles onto a target and collect data regarding device parameters and performance.

-Chem Lab
+Chemistry Lab

 Participants will complete one or more tasks and answer a series of questions involving the science processes of chemistry focused in the areas of Periodicity and Equilibrium.